-The amount due to the Department of Treasury ('Treasurer') is in respect of a former loan to the Industrial & Commercial Employees Housing Authority ('ICEHA').
+The amount due to the Department of Treasury ('Treasurer') is in respect of a former loan to the Industrial and Commercial Employees Housing Authority (ICEHA).
 ICEHA was amalgamated with the Rural Housing Authority to establish the Country Housing Authority on 1 July 1998.
 The loan is interest free and is repayable in monthly instalments in accordance with the agreement.
 The loan will be fully repaid in 2048.

 The amount was initially recognised at fair value of the net proceeds received.
-Subsequent measurement is at fair value.
+Subsequent measurement is at fair value through the profit and loss.

-Fair value
+Fair Value